-How do student responses to this dimension compare to information on students' academic performance and to perceptions of staff about this dimension?
-Are there sub-groups of students who feel particularly unsupported in their academic work?
-Look at Section III C to see if there are differences by gender, Challenges in Curriculum: Limitations of curriculum: Learning is disconnected from the real world; students do not see its value Learning does not build on students' personal or life experience dents interact with it, those concerns should be explored.
-Support teachers in continuing their education through professional grade or race/ethnicity.
-How does this compare to academic measures for these same groups?
-Are there particular aspects of support for learning that students perceive to be a problem?
-Look at Section V for details on how students responded to each item that makes up the Support for Learning scale.
-How does this relate to School Personnel perceptions?
-Can you dig deeper through focus groups, follow-up surveys, or more informal, but structured conversations with specific groups about specific issues?
-For example, if these issues are particularly acute for specific grades, do you have any theories about aspects of teaching and learning that may be contributing to these issues, e.g. curriculum, scheduling, or testing, in those grades?
-Challenges in Instructional Practices: Need for additional professional development to support instruction, formative assessments, authentic assessments, inquiry-based instruction, etc. Challenges in Instructional Practices: Need for additional professional development to support instruction, formative assessments, authentic assessments of instructional Practices: Need for additional professional development to support instructional Practices: Need for additional professional development in support instructions, formative assessments, authentic assessments, inquiry-based instruction, etc. Challenges in Instructional Practices: Need for additional professional development in support instructions, formative assessments, authentic assessments, authentic assessments, inquiry-based instruction, formative assessments, support instructional Practices: Need for additional professional development in support instructions, formative assessments, support instructions, formative assessments, authentic assessments, authentic assessments, or support instructions formative assessments, authentic assessme development and other opportunities.
+chool Developing a Deeper Understanding of the Problem roup Identifying Some Common Sources of the Problem Approaches/Programs that Schools and Research Have Found to Be Successful How do student responses to this dimension compare to info tion on students' academic performance and to perceptions of st about this dimension?
+Are there sub-groups of students who feel particularly unsup ported in their academic work? • Look at Section III C to see if there are differences by gender grade or race/ethnicity. • How does this compare to academic measures for these same groups?
+Are there particular aspects of support for learning that stude perceive to be a problem? • Look at Section V for details on how students responded to e item that makes up the Support for Learning scale. • How does this relate to School Personnel perceptions?
+Can you dig deeper through focus groups, follow-up surveys, o more informal, but structured conversations with specific groups about specific issues? • For example, if these issues are particularly acute for specific grades, do you have any theories about aspects of teaching an learning that may be contributing to these issues, e.g. curricus scheduling, or testing, in those grades? • Can you test out these theories with further research?
+Limitations of curriculum in relation to student needs and interests Learning is disconnected from the real world; students do not see its value Learning does not build on students' personal or life experience Challenges in Instructional Practices: Need for additional professional development to support instructional practices such as differentiated instruction, formative assessment, authentic assessments, inquiry-based instruction, etc. Challenges in Classroom Management: School personnel have insufficient professional development in how to foster caring and productive classroom communities.
+School policies and guidance are insufficient to Develop opportunities for teachers to review and revise the curriculum.
+If teachers have considerable concerns about the curriculum or the way students interact with it, those concerns should be explored.
+Support teachers in continuing their education through professional development and other opportunities.
 Make every effort to include teachers in decisions about professional development, and be sure a range of techniques are used (mentoring, peer observation, collaborative work groups).
 Ensure that extra help is easily available to all students.
 It should be easy for students to take advantage of the extra help-transportation should be available, if before or after school.
 Depending upon your school, you may be able to provide extra help in a variety of ways-teachers, parents, community groups, peer tutoring, or matching younger and older students.
 Classroom Management is often identified by teachers, especially newer teachers, as the most frustrating part of their jobs in the classroom.
 Working with teachers, research some programs that have been successful in helping teachers learn and use effective classroom management techniques.
 This helps teachers feel more competent and less stressed, and good classroom management enables them to spend more time and energy on instruction.
 Help teachers show students how the work they do in school is connected to their lives and the world around them.
 Encourage field trips, service-learning classes or projects, interdisciplinary units, and links with the community.
 Consider making explicitly practical classes available to students (money management, relationship skills, resume-writing, etc).